Join the Project!

 Have a question?
 We want to hear from you!
 You are the expert on the birds you see daily and you could be seeing behaviors or processes that scientists have never seen before.
 Visit our About the Research page to see what questions other citizen scientists have thought up so far.
 Contact us via email (fairywrenproject@gmail.com) with your ideas.

-You've submitted over 20,000 eBird checklists!
-We've pooled all of your sightings from August 2018-August 2023 and are extremely pleased to report that we are now up to 1409 participants and 20,641 checklists.
+You've submitted over 23,000 eBird checklists!
+We've pooled all of your sightings from August 2018-April 2024 and are extremely pleased to report that we are now up to 1594 participants and 23,288 checklists.
 Thank you all very much for your effort and contributions to the project, every single sighting helps!

 Continue reading